 Students are responsible for understanding the policy presented by the instructor in the syllabus for each course, including the implications of the policy regarding successful performance in that course.
 For undergraduate students, absences are excused for two reasons.
-These absences shall have no direct penalty for the student; the student shall have the opportunity to make up any missed work occasioned by such excused absences.

-- Medical reasons, when a medical professional has provided documentation indicating the date and time of an appointment, and/ or dates on which the student must not attend class related to the illness or condition. - Participation in an official college event at which the student represents the college as a whole (e.g., athletic competitions and musical performances).
+- 1. Medical reasons, when a medical professional has provided documentation indicating the date and time of an appointment, and/ or dates on which the student must not attend class related to the illness or condition. - 2.
+Participation in an official college event at which the student represents the college as a whole (e.g., athletic competitions and musical performances).